-ExamTime is a free web service that gives you a place to organize mind maps, flashcards, quizzes, reports, class notes, and more.
+Formally known as ExamTime, GoConqr is a free web service that gives you a place to organise mind maps, flashcards, quizzes, slides, class notes and more.
 You can use it to store your own notes and class materials, or use it to collaborate with classmates.

 The service's study planner also makes it easy to build a schedule to help make sure you're studying the right topics at the best times.

-This is the app you need if you’re having trouble getting movitated. stickk users set up a "commitment contract" where they agree to achieve a certain goal, such as losing weight, exercising more or working for their TPE exam.
+This is the app you need if you have trouble getting movitated. stickK users set up a "commitment contract" where they agree to achieve a certain goal, such as losing weight, exercising more or working for their TPE exam.

 They sign a legally binding contract that will send their money to third parties, including either individuals (referred to as "Friend or Foe") or a number of organisations and charities, if they don’t keep up their end of the bargain.